fourdigits/wagtail_textract/README.md

 ## Maturity

-We consider this package to be in beta stage.
-We intend to start using it in production in July 2018.
+We have been using this package in production since August 2018 on https://nuffic.nl.

 ## Installation